 Learning to fly a helicopter can be the most rewarding experience in the world.
 The Instructors at Independent Helicopters not only teach you the basics of flight, but also teach you the nuances that only an experienced pilot can convey.
 Basic flight skills to emergency maneuvers are covered in depth and focused on in ground training, simulator, and in the helicopter itself.
-We are a Part 61 and Part 141 Flight school, also now able to receive GI Bill® benefits.
+We are a Part 61 and Part 141 Flight school within close proximity to NYC, also now able to receive GI Bill® benefits.

 As part of our training program, students learn some basic flight skills and emergency maneuvers in our Frasca Flight Simulator.
 Simulator time is great practice, and can help hone skills on the ground before taking to the air.
 To learn more about the simulator, visit the Frasca Flight Simulator page.

 For flight school information and pricing, please e-mail us, or call one of our locations.
 We would be happy to discuss your future as a pilot.

 A Commercial Pilot’s license allows a pilot to carry cargo or passengers for compensation or for hire.
 The FAA standards of required knowledge and flight experience are much higher for a Commercial Pilot’s license.
 To learn more, please visit the Commercial Pilot license Page

 We always strongly suggest obtaining the Instrument rating, although not required, it will definitely help you in many ways.
 Instrument flight training teaches students the skills necessary to fly a helicopter under conditions of restricted visibility, utilizing only instruments and communication with air traffic control for navigation.
 Instrument Rating Page.

 Almost every professional helicopter pilot working today has spent time as a flight instructor (CFI).
 The hallmark of success in any career is experience, and training other helicopter pilots is the best way to assure your hours are spent solidifying practices that will make you a better pilot.
 CFI License Page